 This is the first of a series of new videos and video refreshes we intend to do over the coming weeks.

 Go to our videos page to see the new video.

 The only significant difference between the Windows and Mac version currently is the Scrivener Synchronization feature, which is available on the Mac version only.

 Syncing requires functionality that is only available on Scrivener 2, which is available on Mac OS X but has not yet been released on Windows.
 We are working with Literature and Latte (the team behind Scrivener) to provide Scrivener syncing support as soon as Scrivener 2 for Windows becomes available.

-This won't be ready for NaNoWriMo 2013, but it will be released as a free update to the existing version once Scrivener 2 becomes available.
+This will be released as a free update to the existing version once Scrivener 2 becomes available.